-Mandipa is an analyst and academic whose policy contributions, research, and advocacy work, contribute to equitable African development and transformative justice in Africa.
-Her broader research interests, reflected in her publication record, seek to understand the complexities of sustainable human capacity development strategies for African youth, the rule of law, institutional reform in (post –) authoritarian governments, as well as systemic legacies of violence and trauma, on the continent.
+Mandipa is a research analyst and policy consultant who contributes to enhancing equitable development and transformative justice.
+She engages in relatable content, and frameworks, that nuance global events and policies to ensure that socio-economic, human capacity building, and human rights issues, are mainstreamed on the African continent.
+Her broad research interests, mainly reflected in her publication record, unpack: the complexities of the continent’s political economy, the sustainable development strategies, the rule of law, institutional reform in (post –) authoritarian governments, as well as the demystification of systemic legacies of violence and trauma.
 Her experience spans across the following areas:

 - African Governance & Development